rsksmart/rsk-contract-parser/README.md

 ### Working with Native Contracts

-The `ContractParser` class allows interaction with native contracts like the Bridge and Remasc.
+The `ContractParser` class allows interaction with Rootstock native contracts like the Bridge and Remasc.

 ```javascript
 import {